-1. Where an importer can show that the duty collected exceeds the actual dumping margin or the amount of the subsidy, consideration being given to any application of weighted averages, the excess amount shall be reimbursed; where provisional measures were taken, the same shall apply in respect of release of securities.

-2. For this purpose, the importer may within three months of the date on which the products were entered for consumption, submit an application to the Member

-State in the territory of which they were so entered.
-That Member State shall forward the application to the Commission as soon as possible, either with or without an opinion as to its merits.
-The Commission shall examine the merit of the application and, after consultation, decide whether and to what extent the Member State should grant the application.
+- 1. Where an importer can show that the duty collected exceeds the actual dumping margin or the amount of the subsidy, consideration being given to any application of weighted averages, the excess amount shall be reimbursed. - 2.
+In order to request the reimbursement referred to in paragraph 1, the importer shall submit an application to the Commission.
+The application shall be submitted via the Member State in the territory of which the products were released for free circulation and within three months of the date on which the amount of the definitive duties to be levied was duly determined by the competent authorities or of the date on which a decision was made definitively to collect the amounts secured by way of provisional duty.
+The Member State shall forward the application to the Commission as soon as possible, either with or without an opinion on its merits.
+The Commission shall examine the merits of the application and, after consultation, decide whether and to what extent the application should be granted.